srdjan-capkun/srdjan-capkun.github.io/README.md

 ---

 ## Research
+I am lucky to be able to work with some exceptional students and postdoctoral researchers [former students and postdocs](https://syssec.ethz.ch/people/).
 I lead the **System Security Group** at ETH Zurich.
-We focus on building secure and privacy-preserving systems, ranging from wireless infrastructure to blockchain technologies.
 *   [Visit our group website here](https://syssec.ethz.ch/)

 ---